spacekitcat/cloakroom-smart-buffer-proxy/README.md

 console.log(proxy.resolveTicket(ticket3)); // { value: 97, offset: 1 }
 console.log(proxy.resolveTicket(ticket4)); // null
 ```

 ## API notes

 #### Method: createTicket

 You could argue that the call to `createTicket` is unnecessary, but it is important
 to create the tickets through this method because it decouples your code from the
 implementation details of `Cloakroom`.
 If the ticket format is changed, it shouldn't
 have any impact on client code.
 The format is likely to change.
 A second reason for
 `createMethod` is that I plan on exploring asynchronous implementation of `Cloakroom`,
 so it would become critical for keeping things thread safe.

+### Method: append

+Takes a Buffer as its first argument and it adds it the the internal storage.

 ## Unit tests